Helix vs. Casper Mattress Overview

-Of course there is more to consider than what we could fit into one video or a few bullet points, which is why we’ve assembled the rest of this review.
+Of course, there is more to consider than what we could fit into one video or a few bullet points, which is why we’ve assembled the rest of this review.

 The Sleep Quiz that you see above is a big differentiator for Helix and is one of the main reasons that someone would get one of their beds.
 You can take the Sleep Quiz for yourself on Helix’s website.

 There are two things to consider here.
-The first is personal preference.
+The first is a personal preference.
 You might prefer (or not prefer) the feel of a bouncy, responsive coil mattress.

-If you forced us to make a split second decision, we would anoint Casper the winner on comfort.
+If you forced us to make a split-second decision, we would anoint Casper, the winner on comfort.
 In fact, we think Casper is one of the most comfortable mattresses available online today.

 Now, clearly, comfort is subjective, but our entire team agrees that Casper is comfy—and we are all different weights, heights, genders, and have different sleeping preferences.
 Casper is just a universally comfortable bed.